 .
 Upon the dissolution and winding up of the Company, all available assets shall be distributed to the Members in proportion to their respective Sharing Ratios in accordance with Section 10.02.

 .
 The management of the Company is fully vested in the Class A Member, and except as otherwise provided in this Agreement, (a) such Class A Member shall have full power and authority to manage the business and affairs of the Company in accordance with Section 2.04, and (b) no other Member shall have any such management power and authority.
-In no event shall the Company (i) incur indebtedness or consent to liens upon its property,    (ii) for so long as there is any principal, interest or other amount owed to the Lenders under the Facility Agreement,    assign any of its rights under or agree to any amendment, waiver or other modification of the G-Past Agreement or the issuance of any additional membership interests by G-Past, or agree to any change in the business of G-Past, without the express written consent of the Lenders.
+In no event shall the Company (i) incur indebtedness or consent to liens upon its property,    (ii) for so long as there is any principal, interest or other amount owed to the Lenders under the Facility Agreement,    assign any of its rights under or agree to any amendment, termination, waiver or other modification of the G-Past Agreement or the issuance of any additional membership interests by G-Past, or agree to any change in the business of G-Past, without the express written consent of the Lenders.

 * 1 moved from here; text not shown